data-meets-daylight/monarto-safari-monte-carlo/README.md

 - This is a proof-of-concept model: inputs are assumptions designed to reproduce system mechanics, not to claim operational truth
 - The model is most valuable for:
   - comparing policies fairly
-  - identifying tail-risk / worst-day behaviour
+  - identifying tail-risk / worst-peak-day behaviour

 ## Credits